philosofia/philosofia.github.io/about.md

 * Currently study BA Digital Culture at King's College London.
 * Interested in intersection of Social Science, Humanities and Data Science.
+* More specifically in data capitalism, web tracking technology (industry) and network analysis.
 * ADD Brainer.
 * Non-linearity reader.
 Don't ever try to ask me how many books I've read.
 * More a social media observer than user.